 - Ongoing fund requirements

-- Revenue shortfalls as profits in business varies from one month to the other as well as
+- Revenue shortfalls as profits in business vary from one month to the other.

 - The overall economic conditions of their nation.